Segev608/MemLeakDetector/README.md

 ![image](https://user-images.githubusercontent.com/57449384/122476747-5f5c5a80-cfcf-11eb-842d-a28970412ef8.png)

 In the upper section `Process Output` you can see your program's output.
-In the lower section `Analysis` you can see the analysis of you program's memory managment.
+In the lower section `Analysis` you can see the analysis of your program's memory managment.

 There are 4 types of notifications: